dofusdude/dofusdude-java/docs/AlmanaxApi.md

     String filterBonusType = "experience-points"; // String | ids from meta/{language}/almanax/bonuses
     LocalDate rangeFrom = LocalDate.now(); // LocalDate | yyyy-mm-dd
     LocalDate rangeTo = LocalDate.now(); // LocalDate | yyyy-mm-dd
-    Integer rangeSize = -1; // Integer | size of the returned range
+    Integer rangeSize = -1; // Integer | Size of the returned range.
+Disable to fully use the range by setting size to -1.
     String timezone = "Europe/Paris"; // String | determine what the current time is.
 If you live in Brazil, \"today\" will be hours apart from Paris.
 Use your timezone to get results relative to your location. try {
       List<Almanax> result = apiInstance.getAlmanaxRange(language, filterBonusType, rangeFrom, rangeTo, rangeSize, timezone);